 UK health and safety law is changing fast, with on-going efforts to simplify regulations.
-As the landscape evolves, so do the risks - the new fee for intervention scheme, stricter disclosure obligations during inquests and a growing number of prosecutions for corporate manslaughter, to name just three.
+As the landscape evolves, so do the risks - the exponential growth in sentencing, , increased scrutiny and accountability during inquests and a growing number of prosecutions for corporate manslaughter, to name just three.

 It all means that organisations and their employees need to be extra vigilant, and feel confident that if things go wrong, they have the best possible legal advice to look after their interests.

 Our service begins the day the incident occurs.
 Our 24/7 emergency help line and UK-wide presence means our lawyers can attend an incident site within hours.
-We provide immediate legal advice and representation wherever required, at police, HSE and local authority interviews under caution, assisting in incident investigation, attending inquests and the courts.
+We provide immediate legal advice and representation wherever required, at police, HSE and local authority interviews under caution, assisting in incident investigation, attending inquests and all court hearings.
 We handle bail applications and search warrants.
-And alongside our solicitor advocates, we employ an in-house barrister, so we can minimise the use of external counsel.

 We understand how policy cover and conditions govern the extent of legal representation for regulatory proceedings.
 And we advise insurers, underwriters and corporate policyholders on these issues.

 Whatever the regulatory and legal risks affecting our clients, our focus is constant: mitigating loss, minimising business disruption, controlling costs and protecting reputations.